MicrosoftDocs/win32/desktop-src/Msi/neither-file-has-a-version.md

 ---
-Description: 'If neither file has a version number, the Windows Installer uses the logic illustrated by the following flow diagram to determine whether to replace all of the installed files belonging to the component.' ms.assetid: '82cb0d96-f49f-408e-a8c6-a0d1ee9af8c7'
+Description: If neither file has a version number, the Windows Installer uses the logic illustrated by the following flow diagram to determine whether to replace all of the installed files belonging to the component. ms.assetid: 82cb0d96-f49f-408e-a8c6-a0d1ee9af8c7
-title: Neither File Has a Version
+title: Neither File Has a Version ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Neither File Has a Version